The IMR Story

 Even in the early days, DuPont focused on innovation – offering “any quantity of powder as good or better than any available”.
 Today, IMR is still focused on innovation.
 Originally a line of rifle powders the IMR brand has been expanded to include powders for use in handgun, shotshell and muzzleloaders.
 For 2017, IMR introduced five new pistol and shotshell powders.
 The IMR brand commitment to bring new and legendary powders to the handloader is a never-ending process.

-In 2003, Hodgdon Powder Company acquired the IMR brand bringing these prestigious powders under the umbrella that also includes Hodgdon, Winchester and GOEX.
+In 2003, Hodgdon Powder Company acquired the IMR brand bringing these prestigious powders under the umbrella that also includes Hodgdon, Winchester, Accurate, Ramshot, and more.
 Any gunpowder required by handloaders can be sourced through these brands.